 I like books that delve into the human, and societal, condition in their plot lines and characterizations.
 All the authors I mention above do that, in very different worlds.
 And, being mysteries, they add a second layer of information processing in figuring out who committed the crime and how they did it.
 They may be “genre” but it’s a genre that gives you two stories in one.

-Above are other really good mystery novels by great jockeys.
+Below are great mystery novels by other great jockeys.

 The thing that annoyed me most about the movie Secretariat was that the horses playing him were not in the credits.
 In particular, the one who played him in close-ups was superb – playing to the camera, acting the ham.
 Just like the real Big Red, so those who knew him say.
 I hope I will learn his and the others’ names and more about them on the dvd.